mandeeplehal/react_demo_app/README.md

 # react_demo_app

-Building Application with react and redux
+Building Application with react and redux.